rjmateus/hackweek_2025/README.md

 # Application deployment and Update with MLM

 We will be using MLM to set wich version should be deployed (using salt pillars) and how to deploy it (using salt states).
 The plan is to be flexible mechanism to allow user to define which version should be deploy with different levels of granularity.
 For example, a global version, a version at store level or even a version at terminal level.

 This will allow users to have canary deployments, and controlled roll-out.

-Pillar definition can be done using different machine caracterists, and the data can be overwrite at different levels.
+Pillar definition can be done using different machine caracterists (based on machine_id and grains), and the data can be overwrite at different levels.
 We will be laveraging the top.sls.

 - Assuming naming convention:
     - US01-S001-T001-N0 - machine deployed